Vaginal Birth After Cesarean (VBAC)

 There is more.

 Blood transfusions, hysterectomy, infections, length of hospital stay and maternal death are all topic that have been studied over and over.
 (I’ll include all the links I used below.)
 Those who had a repeat cesarean had higher incidences of these.
 NICU admission and APGAR scores were very much the same whether undergoing a trial of labor or repeat cesarean.
 Stillbirth and perinatal death numbers were higher in TOLACs than cesarean births.
 That number is 1.4 babies in 10,000 with a repeat cesarean compared to 4 in 10,000 with a trial of labor after a cesarean.
 The difference here being that those that undergo a repeat cesarean usually do so by 39 weeks and those that choose to try for a VBAC are typically waiting for labor to begin, giving them more time for an issue to arise.
 There is also much evidence that shows a reduction in gut bacteria as the microbiome is affected during cesarean birth.
-This can affect immune development, increase the incidence of allergies and asthma.
+This can affect the development of your baby’s immune system and increase the incidence of allergies and asthma.
 Just as important is the effect that cesarean birth has on breastfeeding based on the interrupted skin-to-skin contact and delay in initiation of breastfeeding.

 So, what are the contraindications for a trial of labor after cesarean?